GoogleCloudPlatform/gke-poc-toolkit/README.md

 ```

 ## What's next?
 If you want to get fancy with your clusters, read up on other options in the [architecture doc](docs/architecture.md) and go bananas.
 There are some validation steps you can run through to prove out some of the security features.
 One for [cluster security features](docs/cluster-security-validation.md) and another for [workload security features](docs/workload-security-validation.md).
-We welcome contributions please give our [contributing doc](CONTRIBUTING.md) a read and join us!
+We welcome contributions.
+Please give our [contributing doc](CONTRIBUTING.md) a read and join us!